 The Best Zucchini Bread is a quick bread that will be quickly eaten!
 It is perfectly moist and delicious!

 - ¾ teaspoon baking powder

 - 1 teaspoon kosher salt

 - ½ cup (100g) granulated sugar

 - ¾ cup (164g) vegetable oil, I use canola

 - 1 teaspoon vanilla extract

-Preheat the oven to 350˚F. Prepare a 9x5 inch loaf pan with non-stick spray or the butter & flour method.
+Preheat the oven to 350˚F. Prepare an 8 1/2 x 4 1/2-inch loaf pan with non-stick spray or the butter & flour method.

-Add shredded zucchini to the mixture, and stir until combined.
-It will become thinner and easy to pour.
+Add the shredded zucchini to the mixture to the bowl, and stir until combined.
+It will become thinner and easier to pour.

 Are you Looking for More Zucchini Recipes?